Edward Scheidt: CIA

 and Athens from 1978 to 1980.

+In 1965, Scheidt was promoted from Foreign Service Staff Class 8 to Class 7.

 Most often he used one-time pad paper systems of encryption.

 Scheidt received a B.A. in business administration from the University of Maryland in 1970 and an M.S. in telecommunications from George Washington University in 1975.
-In 1974 he was with the Army Communications Service Group and by 1978 he had reached Foreign Service Reserve Level 6.
+In 1974 he was with the Army Communications Service Group and by 1978 he had reached Foreign Service Reserve Level 6 (Step 4 in November 1978 and Step 5 in February 1980).

 Scheidt is best known for his involvement with Kryptos, a sculpture in the CIA courtyard which contains one of the world's most famous unsolved codes.
 Kryptos was created by Washington, D.C., sculptor Jim Sanborn, who was commissioned by the CIA in the 1980s to create art around their new Headquarters building in 1988.
 After Sanborn decided he wanted to incorporate some encrypted messages in his artwork, he was teamed with Scheidt, who was in the process of retiring and was called by then-director William H. Webster "The Wizard of Codes".
 Up until that point, Sanborn had never used encryption or text in his work.
 Scheidt taught various encryption methods to Sanborn, who chose the exact messages to be encrypted.
 Of the messages on the sculpture, three have been solved, but the fourth section, 97 or 98 characters at the very bottom, remains uncracked."

 In 1991, journalist Bill Gertz referred to Scheidt as the "Deep Throat of Codes" while describing his clandestine meetings with Sanborn.
 This nickname was later said to have been applied to Scheidt by Webster before being added to Scheidt's bio on the TecSec website by 2015.